China's FAW to recall 680,000 more Mazda cars over faulty Takata airbags

-BEIJING (Reuters) - China's FAW Car Co Ltd, a partner of Japan's Mazda Motor Corp, will recall over 680,000 Mazda cars due to issues with air bags that were supplied by embattled Japanese auto parts supplier Takata Corp.
+BEIJING (Reuters) - China's FAW Car Co Ltd, a partner of Japan's Mazda Motor Corp (7261.T), will recall over 680,000 Mazda cars due to issues with air bags that were supplied by embattled Japanese auto parts supplier Takata Corp 7312.T.

 The recall includes Mazda 6 vehicles manufactured in China between September 2008 and January 2016, China's General Administration of Quality Supervision, Inspection and Quarantine said in a statement on its website on Friday.